comptia a+ cable types

 RG-6 and RG-59 Coaxial Cables

-The oldest type of network cabling is coaxial, which has data lines that are wrapped by a wire mesh for insulation.
-Prior to the introduction of fiber optics, cable internet was the fastest internet service available to home and business consumers.
+The oldest type of network cabling is coaxial, which consists of data lines wrapped by a wire mesh for insulation.
+Before the introduction of fiber optics, cable internet provided the fastest internet service available to home and business consumers.

-Wire internet uses the same RG-6 coaxial cable as cable television but adds a device called a cable modem to transform the signal for usage by computers and home/business networks.
+For wired internet, the same RG-6 coaxial cable used in cable television is employed, along with a device called a cable modem to convert the signal for use by computers and home/business networks.

-With a 75-ohm resistance, an 18-gauge center conductor, quad-shielded versions, and the ability to transport signals up to 1.5GHz, RG-6 is ideal for HDTV signals.
+RG-6 is an ideal choice for HDTV signals due to its 75-ohm resistance, 18-gauge center conductor, quad-shielded versions, and the ability to transmit signals up to 1.5GHz.

-The 75-ohm resistance of RG-59 is utilized in older cable TV or satellite TV systems, as well as in CCTV surveillance installations.
-A 22-gauge central conductor and a single outer shield are used in RG-59.
-It can handle transmissions with a level of up to 50 MHz.
+RG-59, with its 75-ohm resistance, is used in older cable TV or satellite TV systems and CCTV surveillance installations.
+It features a 22-gauge central conductor and a single outer shield and can handle transmissions up to 50 MHz.

 comptia a+ cable types

-The BNC connector (Bayonet-Neill-Concelman) is a coaxial cable connector that is small and quick to connect and disconnect.
-CCTV cameras and various types of video projectors often use BNC connectors.
-BNC connectors have a positive-locking bayonet mount and are crimped to the coaxial cable.
+The BNC connector (Bayonet-Neill-Concelman) is a small and quick-to-connect coaxial cable connector.
+It is commonly used in CCTV cameras and various types of video projectors.
+BNC connectors feature a positive-locking bayonet mount and are typically crimped to the coaxial cable.

 comptia a+ cable types

-The F connector is a coaxial radio frequency connector that is used for “over the air” terrestrial television, cable television, satellite television, and cable modems worldwide.
-The coaxial wire can be crimped or compressed to attach F connectors.
-A threaded connector is used in high-quality cables.
+The F connector is a coaxial radio frequency connector utilized worldwide for ‘over the air’ terrestrial television, cable television, satellite television, and cable modems.
+F connectors can be attached to coaxial wires through crimping or compression techniques.
+High-quality cables often employ threaded connectors.

 comptia a+ cable types

-A coax signal splitter (also known as a two-way splitter) splits the power from the input port evenly among the output ports.
-A 2-way splitter, for example, has one input port and two output ports.
-One of the output ports receives half the power of the input signal.
-The remaining half is routed to the alternate output port.
+A coax signal splitter, also known as a two-way splitter, evenly divides the power from the input port among the output ports.
+For instance, a 2-way splitter features one input port and two output ports.
+One of the output ports receives half the power of the input signal, while the remaining half is directed to the alternate output port.

 comptia a+ cable types

-It’s useful to know the physical and feature differences between different video connector types, such as VGA, DVI, HDMI, DisplayPort component/RGB, BNC, S-video, and composite, when choosing a monitor or projector for usage with a specific video card or integrated video port.
+It is useful to understand the physical and feature differences between various video connector types, such as VGA, DVI, HDMI, DisplayPort, component/RGB, BNC, S-video, and composite.
+This knowledge can assist in selecting an appropriate monitor or projector to use with a specific video card or integrated video port.

 VGA

-A video graphics array connector is a type of computer analog video output connector.
-A VGA card designed for use with a conventional analog monitor has a DB15F 15-pin female connector that connects to the DB15M male connector on the monitor’s VGA cable.
+A Video Graphics Array (VGA) connector is a type of analog video output connector used in computers.
+A VGA card designed for use with a conventional analog monitor typically features a DB15F (15-pin female) connector that connects to the DB15M (15-pin male) connector on the VGA cable of the monitor.

 comptia a+ cable types

-A VGA port and monitor may display an infinite number of colors by adjusting the levels of red, green, and blue per dot (pixel) onscreen, but practical color limitations are based on the video card’s memory and the required screen resolution.
+A VGA port and monitor can display an infinite number of colors by adjusting the levels of red, green, and blue per dot (pixel) on the screen.
+However, the practical color limitations depend on the video card’s memory and the required screen resolution.

-VGA has a base resolution of 640480 dots (horizontal x vertical dots).
-Super VGA, or SVGA, is an upgraded form of VGA that commonly refers to 800600 VGA resolution.
+VGA has a base resolution of 640×480 dots (horizontal x vertical dots).
+Super VGA, commonly known as SVGA, is an upgraded form of VGA that typically refers to a resolution of 800×600 dots.

 Read more >> What Is The Difference Between CompTIA A+ Core 1 and Core 2?